atomgalaxy/wg21-throw-from-noexcept/paper.md

 There is a concerted effort underway in WG21 to both classify and figure out what to do with erroneous behavior in general:

-- Thomas Koppe's [@P2795R4] introduces the concept of Erroneous behaviour into the language.
+- Thomas Köppe's [@P2795R5] introduces the concept of Erroneous behaviour into the language.
 - The entire Contracts facility ([@P2900R5] and associated papers from SG21) could be seen as a way to let users define and catch erroneous behaviour at